 The Dielectric oils can majorly categorize into a couple of categories –

 Paraffin transformer oil is commonly used in many countries (including India) owing to its high availability.
 The problem with the Paraffin oil is that it has a lower oxidation rate than Naphtha Oil which means that the oxidation product (sludge) is insoluble, and is precipitated at the bottom of the tank, which ends up obstructing the transformer cooling system.

 Naphtha based transformer oil

-It gets more easily oxidized as compared to paraffin oil, the sludge does not get precipitated and hence effective cooling takes place in case of Naphtha based Transformer Oil.
+It gets more easily oxidized as compared to paraffin oil, the sludge does not precipitate and hence effective cooling takes place in the case of Naphtha-based Transformer Oil.